cjekel/similarity_measures/README.rst

 In the ideal case the Numerical curve would match the Experimental curve exactly.
 This means that the two curves would appear directly on top of each other.
-Our measures of similarity would return a *zero* distance between the two curves.
+Our measures of similarity would return a *zero* distance between two curves that were on top of each other.

 Methods covered
 ===============

-This library includes the following implemenations: - **Partial Curve Mapping**\ x (PCM) method: Matches the area of a subset between the two curves [1] - **Area method**\ x: An algorithm for calculating the Area between two curves in 2D space [2] - **Discrete Fréchet distance**: The shortest distance in-between two curves, where you are allowed to very the speed at which you travel along each curve independently (walking dog problem) [3, 4, 5, 6, 7, 8] - **Curve Length**\ x method: Assumes that the only true independent variable of the curves is the arc-length distance along the curve from the origin [9, 10]
+This library includes the following methods to quantify the difference (or similarity) between two curves: - **Partial Curve Mapping**\ x (PCM)
+method: Matches the area of a subset between the two curves [1] - **Area method**\ x: An algorithm for calculating the Area between two curves in 2D space [2] - **Discrete Fréchet distance**: The shortest distance in-between two curves, where you are allowed to very the speed at which you travel along each curve independently (walking dog problem) [3, 4, 5, 6, 7, 8] - **Curve Length**\ x method: Assumes that the only true independent variable of the curves is the arc-length distance along the curve from the origin [9, 10]

-Unfortuntey the following method is not included, however there are plenty of dedicated libraries which you can find in the references. - **Dynamic Time Warping** (DTW): A non-metric distance between two time-sereis curves that has been proven useful for a variety of applications [11, 12, 13, 14, 15]
+Unfortunately the following method is not included, however there are plenty of dedicated libraries which you can find in the references. - **Dynamic Time Warping** (DTW): A non-metric distance between two time-series curves that has been proven useful for a variety of applications [11, 12, 13, 14, 15]

 x denotes methods created specifically for material parameter